strayguin/Humans-and-Heroes/README.md

 The original site is owned by John Reyst and the modifications were done by Ryan Worcester.
 I wasn't granted permission to use the css or the images.
 Note that the original website has since changed so that it now contains other free information not just the M&M core rules.

-So I recently discovered a big problem with how I was converting from d20 to 3dF.
-Because of this I'll need to fix each page (making the rules very unstable).

-##d20 Pages
-+ the example list in 9-gamemastering.html
-+ parts of 8-action-adventure.html: AID - STANDARD ACTION, DEMORALIZE, TEAM ATTACK, Impaired/Disabled, degrees of failure/win
-+ all in 2-secret-origins folder
-+ all in 7-gadgets-gear folder (and sub-folder)
-+ top of 6-powers.html
-+ all in 6-powers/godhood folder
-+ all in 6-powers/samples folder (and sub-folder)
-+ all in 6-powers/effect-descriptions folder
-+ 6-powers/modifiers.html

-##Wrongly 3dF converted Pages
-+ 2-secret-origins.html
-+ 3-abilities.html
-+ most of 6-powers.html
-+ most of 8-action-adventure.html
-+ most of 9-gamemastering.html
-+ 6-powers/effects.html
-+ home/conditions.html

-##Correctly 3dF converted Pages
-+ home/ranks-and-measures.html
-+ 6-powers/descriptors.html
-+ There are more pages that don't have errors but I don't know which ones.